 Slocum tosses away the pan, and finally breaks Lili out of her almost catatonic state.
 And while it is not quite business as usual, they have to go on anyway.

 Without giving away spoilers, the story does prefigure goings on in later stories such as The Mess and Reversal.
 One thing I do like about the story is that, although it’s really an alien of the week one-off, it does introduce Slocum pretty well, and it also provides the reader with some context about how things were before the Xindi.
-E. g. the Enterprise was loaded with unnecessary personnel.
+E. g. the Enterprise had unnecessary personnel.
 Replacing Naomi with the more skilled and versatile Shelby makes sense, as does moving Jennings to Navigation and replacing him and anyone else working for Will, with Lili.

 As an older story, I can see the holes in the plot and would have emphasized the cooking a lot less.